FlipWebApps/GameFramework/Readme.txt

 get you up and running including:

 	- 3 UI themes (Cartoon, Space, RPG)
-	- The full Beautiful Transitions asset
+	- The full Beautiful Transitions asset for beautiful screen and UI wipes and transitions
-	- Additional 3D models
+	- Additional 3D models and animations including for free prize
 	- Additional samples
 	- Tutorials
 	- Other content